ghga-de/ghga-metadata-schema/docs/schema_markdown/index.md

  * [PhenotypicFeaturesEnum](PhenotypicFeaturesEnum.md) - An enum describing permissible phenotype descriptors
  * [PrimerEnum](PrimerEnum.md) - Permitted values for primer
  * [ProcessDataFileFormatEnum](ProcessDataFileFormatEnum.md) - Enum to capture Process Data File formats.
+ * [PseudofileEnum](PseudofileEnum.md) - Enum to capture whether a file is a pseudofile or not.
  * [ResearchDataFileFormatEnum](ResearchDataFileFormatEnum.md) - Enum to capture Research Data File formats.
  * [SampleBarcodeReadEnum](SampleBarcodeReadEnum.md) - Permitted values for sample barcode read
  * [SampleTypeEnum](SampleTypeEnum.md) - The type of a sample
  * [SequencingProtocolSequencingLayoutEnum](SequencingProtocolSequencingLayoutEnum.md) - Single-end vs paired-end sequencing
  * [StorageEnum](StorageEnum.md) - Enum to capture how a Sample or Biospecimen was stored.
  * [StudyTypeEnum](StudyTypeEnum.md) - Enum to capture the type of a study.
+ * [SupportingFileAnchorEntityEnum](SupportingFileAnchorEntityEnum.md) - Enum to capture the anchoring entity of the Supporting Files.
  * [SupportingFileFormatEnum](SupportingFileFormatEnum.md) - Enum to capture Supporting File types.
  * [TissueEnum](TissueEnum.md) - A tissue as described in the BRENDA ontology.
  * [VitalStatusEnum](VitalStatusEnum.md) - Enum to capture the vital status of an individual.